 Nature: What is the weather like?
 What time of the day is it?
 Is it hot or cold?

-As I was completing this task, I realised that some of the answers came to me more easily than others.
-It’d probably change depending on the picture and where its location.
-However, these eight categories would definitely help me prepare my answer and speak for one full minute.
+While I was wrapping up this task, I noticed that some answers popped into my head way easier than others.
+I guess it would probably vary based on the picture and where it is.
+But these eight categories will definitely help me spout out an answer and keep talking for a full minute.

-I think the best way to score high in this part is to combine the answers to these questions and talk about them in a logical order.
-For me the most effective way of describing pictures is as follows:
+I believe the best way to score well in this part is to blend the answers to these questions and discuss them in a clear sequence.
+Personally, I find that the easiest way to describe pictures is like this:

 In the picture, I can see two girls making a cake in the kitchen.
 They look alike, so they are probably sisters.